 The procedure is usually done under local anesthesia, which numbs the specific area.
 It is considered minimally invasive, meaning it requires only a small incision and typically results in a shorter recovery period.

-Patients can often return home the same day, making it a convenient option for many.
+Patients can often return home the same day or after an overnight stay, making it a convenient option for many.
 Here are the key benefits:

 - Minimally invasive